 Availability | Limited market options | Widespread availability |

-Comparing Solar Shingles Vs. Solar Panels
+Comparing Solar Shingles Vs Solar Panels

 Efficiency

-Aesthetics is a significant consideration, particularly for homeowners concerned about the visual impact of their solar installation.
-Solar shingles are designed to blend seamlessly with traditional roofing materials, providing a more aesthetically pleasing, integrated look.
-They appear similar to conventional asphalt shingles and can enhance the overall appearance of a roof.
+Solar shingles resemble conventional asphalt shingles and can enhance a roof's overall appearance.
 In contrast, traditional solar panels are more conspicuous, sitting atop the existing roof, and are often perceived as bulky.
-For clients who prioritize the look of their home, solar shingles offer a clear advantage.
+For clients who prioritize the look of their home, solar shingles offer a clear advantage over traditional solar panels, making them an appealing option for those seeking a harmonious blend of functionality and style.

 Environmental Impact